nicm42/100-days-of-code-v2/log4.md

 **Day 36: 29th August 2021**
 I set up Click the Dot with Svelte and included TypeScript in it.
 I need to look up how to include Sass in it.
 I then tried installing Drupal not using ddev, but I think it needs to be in var/www/html, which is a crazy place to put it because I need to be root to change any files in there.
 Maybe ddev installation is better, I don't know.
 I need to look into it more tomorrow.

+**Day 37: 30th August 2021**
+It turned out all I needed to do was to run the server and then I had a Drupal site.
+So it's all working now and on Git, I just need to work out how best to add the content - once that's in it'll be easier to see how to theme it.
+I also set up Click the Shape in Svelte.
+Hopefully it won't be too much work to convert it from jQuery, then make changes and add things.
+I also set up a Frontend Mentor project in Snowpack, so I can try that out.
+It took me a little while to work out what I was doing with Snowpack, but I got there in the end - and it was simple to set up.